mengyewgau/scrape-linkedin-company-profile/README.md

 1. Store your linkedin profiles in a linkedins.csv file
 2. Save it in the same directory as all the program files
 3. The output csv files will be found in the results folder
+4. Fill in your linkedin login details in login_details.py

 ## FAQ
 **Q:** I would like to change the names of the connections whom I want to scrape